Ben4FH/Adaz-Sentinel/README.md

 terraform apply
 ```

 Resource creation and provisioning takes 18-25 minutes.
 As long as you do not get any errors, you will have an output similar to the below.
-If you get an error for a rule, you can add it to [`failed.csv`](./terraform/files/sigma/failed.csv) and it will not use it next time, or you can fix the rule and move it to the [`override folder`](/terraform/files/sigma/override/)
+If the error you got was for a rule, you can add it to [`failed.csv`](./terraform/files/sigma/failed.csv) and it will not use it next time, or you can fix the rule and move it to the [`override folder`](/terraform/files/sigma/override/)

+If you get an error you can still view this output by running `terraform output`.

 ```
 dc_public_ip = 13.89.191.140